Sissuire/SAMA/README.md

 If you are interested in the work, or find the code helpful, please cite our work
 ```
 @ARTICLE{sama,
+  title={Scaling and Masking: A New Paradigm of Data Sampling for Image and Video Quality Assessment},
   author={Liu, Yongxu and Quan, yinghui and Xiao, guoyao and Li, Aobo and Wu, jinjian},
-  title={Scaling and Masking: A New Paradigm of Data Sampling for Image and Video Quality Assessment},
-  author={Yongxu Liu and Yinghui Quan and Guoyao Xiao and Aobo Li and Jinjian Wu},
   year={2024},
   eprint={2401.02614},
   archivePrefix={arXiv},